Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

 The Eq. \eqref{eq:h} governs the thickness profile of a film in a gravity field.
 It predicts an exponential profile only if the reference thickness $h_0$ does not vary with the position $z$.
 Indeed, in this case it can be integrated to get

 the characteristic length of the problem.
 The exponential profile observed in Fig. \ref{Fig_ExpProfils} is thus the signature of a homogeneous reference thickness in the initial film.

 This reference thickness is governed by the amount of surfactant trapped is the film during its extraction.
-As it is constant in the upper part of the film (defined as the initial film), its value does not depend on time during the first moment of the film extraction.
-Even more surprisingly, it does not depend on the motors' velocity.
+As this reference thickness is uniform in the upper part of the film (defined as the initial film), the extraction process should thus remain identical during the production of the whole initial film.
+Even more surprisingly, the reference thickness, and thus also the initial extraction process, does not depend on the motors' velocity.
 This is an important experimental result that we have not been able to elucidate yet, as discuss in the conclusion.

-Indeed, as verified in Fig. \ref{Fig_ExpProfils} (b), the characteristic length $\ell$ is constant with time, which is consistent with the fact that a film element is a closed material system, keeping the same reference thickness at all times.
+Moreover, as verified in Fig. \ref{Fig_ExpProfils} (b), the characteristic length $\ell$ is constant with time.
+This is in contrast an expected result, consistent with the fact that a film element is a closed material system, keeping the same reference thickness at all times.

-In order to determine the thickness profile $h(z)$ completely, it still remains to determine the value of the thickness $h(H)$.
-We will show that it only depends on the area and on the shape of the initial film.
+Once the reference thickness is known, the profile of a film is entirely determined by a boundray condition, for example the thickness at the bottom of the film $h(H)$ (in the case of Eq. \eqref{Eq_h(z)_analytic_sol_with_unknown}).
+We will show that it only depends on the area and on the shape of the film.